GENERAL ISSUES IN THE HISTORY OF GREEK LOVE

 There have been three book-length studies of Greek love in English, each of which mixes general insights into the phenomenon with chapters limited to particular times and places.
-The second was Sexual Experience between Men and Boys by Parker Rossman - Greek love (1976).
+The first was Greek Love by J. Z. Eglinton (1964) and the second Sexual Experience between Men and Boys by Parker Rossman - Greek love (1976).

 Much the most substantial survey of Greek love has been the two-volume Loving Boys by Edward Brongersma, but though this is encyclopaedic in its coverage of the topic, it is most valuable for its illumination of it from the five hundred 20th-century case histories gathered by the author.
 In this respect, it is particularly informative on the varied sexual practices used in Greek love: the most substantial section of this is rightly devoted to pedication as the historically most common means of consummation, whilst others are about masturbation, interfemoral intercourse and oral sex.

 Historical surveys of Greek love so broad in scope that they must be considered general include Rossman's introduction to the chapter on the "Uses of History" in his Sexual Experience Between Men and Boys, and the sections in that chapter titled "Pederasty in the Non-Christian World", "Pederasty à la Mode", "The Western Underground". and "Some Concluding Observations".